 |BNB (Binance)||$71.1 billion||$695.95||$7.61|

 The prices above show you the historical range that each cryptocurrency has traded in.
 This might give you an indication as to the affordability.
 Few people will be able to buy the actual bitcoin for example.
 You can buy derivatives of each cryptocurrency though.
-Meaning that you don’t need $20,000 or $60,000 to buy Bitcoin or $2,000 to $5,000 to buy Ethereum.
+Meaning that you don’t need $20,000 to $60,000 to buy Bitcoin or $2,000 to $5,000 to buy Ethereum.

 Good to know